richgel999/fpng/README.md

 lodepng:         352.10 MB  4.25 mps      28.84 mps
 ```

-Note fpng's built-in (precomputed) dynamic Huffman tables (used in the default one pass mode) were generated using the 6,600 PNG images I use for testing texture compressors, not QOI's test images.
+Note fpng's built-in (precomputed) dynamic Huffman tables (used in the default one pass mode) were generated from the 6,600 images I use for testing texture compressors, not QOI's test images.

 Benchmarks using the included fpng_test tool, MSVC 2019, on a Xeon E5-2690 3.00 GHz